Forth-Standard/forth200x/find-name.md

 [1996](http://git.savannah.gnu.org/cgit/gforth.git/commit/?id=3955fa40889bd5e49e995e08e0606c7c6905028e).
 No problems were reported or found internally.

+amForth has `FIND-NAME` "since ever" (first release 2006), and `FIND-NAME-IN` under the name `SEARCH-NAME`.

-Several other systems have been reported to implement `FIND-NAME` under this or other names (e.g., FOUND in ciforth).
+Other systems have been reported to implement `FIND-NAME` under this or other names (e.g., FOUND in ciforth).